 Since 2013, our focus is on supporting our family homelessness advocacy partners, the non-profit organizations in Washington state who work to end family homelessness.

-The Project on Family Homelessness was awarded a fifth grant by the Bill & Melinda Gates Foundation for its 2014-2015 family homelessness advocacy work.
+The Project on Family Homelessness was awarded a sixth grant by the Bill & Melinda Gates Foundation for its 2015-2016 family homelessness advocacy work.

 For the most up-to-date news on our project in 2015, please visit us at our new blog or on Facebook.

 From creating innovative arts events to sharing personal stories about families experiencing homelessness, our initiatives are designed to compel you to take action with us.
 Learn about them here.

 See facts on family homelessness, news coverage and more.